Skip to content

 }

-// A table composed of literals.
+// A table composed of expressions.

 message VirtualTable {

-repeated Expression.Literal.Struct values = 1;
+repeated Expression.Literal.Struct values = 1 [deprecated = true];

 }